transloadit/node-sdk/README.md

 * `params` - an object containing your `template_id`, `notify_url`, some steps that overwrite your Transloadit template and other params to control Transloadit behavior.
 * `fields` - an object of form fields to add to the request, to make use of in the assembly via [assembly variables](https://transloadit.com/docs#assembly-variables).

+#### TransloaditClient.lastUsedAssemblyUrl()

+Returns the internal url that was used for the last call to `Transloadit.createAssembly()`.
+This is meant to be used for debugging purposes.

 #### TransloaditClient.listAssemblies(params, cb)

 Retrieves an array of assemblies according to the given `params`.